Access Policy for Visitors

 The Whitney invests in the training of forward-facing staff and those working in the creation of exhibitions and didactic materials to ensure that people with disabilities can access the rich content of the Museum with as few barriers as possible.

-Individuals who wish to request accommodations should contact email@example.com or call (646) 666-5574 prior to visiting the Museum to ensure best efforts to provide accommodations.
+Individuals who wish to request accommodations should contact firstname.lastname@example.org or call (646) 666-5574 prior to visiting the Museum, so that the Museum and visitors may engage in a dialogue to help ensure that appropriate accommodations are made.
 All visitors with disabilities can also ask for support upon arrival at the front desk.

 Individuals with questions or concerns about this policy should contact the aforementioned Access email or phone number.
 If a visitor thinks they may have experienced access barriers to the Whitney Museum’s services or programs, they should also reach out to us.